zero-24/plg_content_imagelazyloading/README.md

 - [Download the latest version of the plugin](https://github.com/zero-24/plg_content_imagelazyloading/releases/latest)
 - Install the plugin using `Upload & Install`
 - Enable the plugin `Conent - ImageLazyloading` from the plugin manager
+- (optional) Enable the option for iframes within the setting if desired

 Now the inital setup is completed and the plugin is running.